Mhairi Black: Political views

-Black describes herself as a "traditional socialist", citing Tony Benn as her enduring political hero - despite his opposition to Scottish independence.
+Black describes herself as a "traditional socialist", citing Tony Benn as her enduring political hero – despite his opposition to Scottish independence.
 Her other political inspirations include Keir Hardie and Margo MacDonald.

-Black is a strong critic of the Conservative government's rollout of Universal Credit, maintaining that delays in payments have serious negative effects on claimants and she is critical of how loans must be paid back later.
-Black said in Parliament that the government was like a "pious loan shark – except that instead of coming through your front door they are coming after your mental health, your physical well-being, your stability, your sense of security – that is what the experience is for all of our constituents".
-She added, "Plunging people into debt does not incentivise work, forcing people into hunger does not incentivise work, causing anxiety and distress and even evicting some families from their homes does not incentivise work."
+Black was photographed at the 2019 SNP conference displaying her support for gender-neutral bathrooms by wearing a t-shirt with a trans-inclusive slogan.
+Black is a supporter of gender self-identification.
+In 2020, Black tweeted, "The only time I’ve felt erased as a lesbian is when anti-trans activists have shouted me down and sent me the vilest abuse whenever I express support for my trans siblings".
+Speaking at an Edinburgh Festival Fringe event in 2023, Black stated, "I'm a woman, I’m a lesbian, nobody's cancelling me and I want trans people to be able to live with dignity and happiness and for newspapers and politicians to leave them the hell alone".

 Personal life

-In line with prevailing political sentiment, Black expressed her support for same-sex marriage prior to the referendum in Ireland.
-She identifies as a lesbian.
+Black is a lesbian.
 Asked about her decision to "come out", she replied "I've never been in".
-In June 2022, Black married her partner, Katie, at a ceremony at Pollokshields Burgh Hall in Glasgow.
+In June 2022, Black married her partner, Katie McGarvey, at Pollokshields Burgh Hall in Glasgow.

-According to The Tablet she is a Catholic.
-Despite this, Black has said that she is "not religious" although she "reads her Bible".
+A 2015 article by The Tablet said that Black is a Catholic.
+In 2015, Black said that she is "not religious", although she "reads her Bible".

-She is a supporter and season-ticket holder of Partick Thistle F.C.
-She plays the guitar and piano, as was revealed in a Channel 4 News interview with Jon Snow, on 18 September 2015, during which she played the theme music from the film Titanic.
+She plays the guitar and piano, as was revealed in a Channel 4 News interview with Jon Snow on 18 September 2015, during which she played the theme music from the film Titanic.

+Black was diagnosed with attention deficit hyperactivity disorder in 2018.